kolbasky/LinkRouter/README.md

 Links that do not match any rule are passed to `global.fallbackBrowserPath` with `global.fallbackBrowserArgs` as arguments.

 You can handle any protocol (mailto, ssh, steam, spotify, etc.).
 Just add the protocol to `global.supportedProtocols` and re-run `--register`.<br>
 You can set `global.logPath` to enable logging.
 Path may be absolute or relative.
 Leave empty to disable (default).
-It is very helpful when composing new rules, since you can see captured groups, arguments and resulting commandline.
+It is very helpful when composing new rules, since you can see captured groups, arguments and resulting commandline.<br>
+In `global.defaultConfigEditor` parameter you can specify path to you preferred text-editor.
+It will be used to open `linkrouter.json` when double-clicking `linkrouter.exe` or when selecting `Edit LinkRouter config` in right-click menu of executable.
+If empty - an attempt to find any known text-editor in PATH is made.<br>

 Here's a sample config to get the idea.
 Notice, that all backslashes `\` have to be escaped like this `\\` in JSON.